iburinoc/ibsite/jekyll/projects/index.md

 [ibcrypt](https://github.com/iburinoc/ibcrypt)
 ---
-A work-in-progress cryptographic primitive library written in C.
+A cryptographic primitive library written in C.
 It was written to try my hand at writing cryptographic primitives as well as learn C.
-Implements various block ciphers, hash functions, key derivation functions, etc., as well as features a half-working bignum implementation.
+Implements various block ciphers, hash functions, key derivation functions, etc., as well as features an efficient arbitrary precision arithmetic implementation.

 [resistora](https://github.com/iburinoc/resistora)
 ---